Joel Brunsvold: Political career

 He became a teacher at Coyne Center Grade School and later Sherrad High School, where he taught science and coached football.
 Before entering politics full-time, he split his time between teaching and serving as a Milan Village Trustee, and later the Mayor of Milan.
 In 1982, he won election to the Illinois House of Representatives.
 As State Representative, Joel, at various times, was the chair of the Agriculture and Conservation Committee and the Elementary and Secondary Education Committee, respectively.
 He also served as the Democratic Caucus Chairman and an Assistant Majority Leader.

 As a legislator, he was remembered for his advocacy for hunters including gun ownership, nature preservation and legislation related to the Illinois Department of Natural Resources.
 He founded and co-chaired the Illinois Legislative Sportsman’s Caucus, an organization that raised money and awareness for outdoor activities for disabled youth.
 A lifelong hunter, he cited those memories throughout his political career as his motivation.

 In 2003, Governor Rod Blagojevich appointed Brunsvold to serve as the Director of the Illinois Department of Natural Resources where he managed a budget of $700 million.
 He resigned as Director in December 2005.

 Death and legacy

 Mr. Brunsvold died September 7, 2010, at the University of Iowa Hospitals and Clinics after a massive stroke.
 In a statement, Gov. Pat Quinn referred to him as "a good man and a devoted public servant."
 He was memorialized on the floor of the Illinois Senate by Mike Jacobs later in the year.
-In the following session, Senator Jacbos proposed legislation to rename the Department of Natural Resources's headquarters after Joel Brunsvold.
+In the following session, Senator Jacobs proposed legislation to rename the Department of Natural Resources's headquarters after Joel Brunsvold.